rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 ---
 layout: post
-title: "AWS re:Invent 2024 - Blockchain wallets on AWS: Secure, smart, and scalable"
+title: "Blockchain wallets on AWS with Fireblocks and Circle"
-date: 2025-07-17
+date: 2025-07-29
 lang: en
 locale: en-GB
-categories: security
+categories: security cryptography
-tags: amazon enclave nitro secure-environement
+tags: amazon enclave nitro secure-environement fireblocks circle wallet
-description: AWS Nitro Enclaves, a feature of Amazon EC2,  aims to offer highly isolated and secure execution environments.
+description: Deep dive into blockchain wallets with Circle and Fireblocks and explore how they use AWS services such as AWS Nitro Enclave
-image: /assets/article/virtualization/amazon/nitro_enclaves_eks.png
+image: /assets/article/virtualization/amazon/circle-amazon.png
 isMath: false
 ---

-######
+This article explores how to build wallet solutions using AWS procucts.

-#
+AWS Nitro Enclaves enables confidential computing for secure key management in blockchain applications.
+Learn how **Circle** leverages AWS to support USDC, Programmable Wallets, and global financial services, and how **Fireblocks** uses Nitro Enclaves to strengthen multi-party computation (MPC) wallet infrastructure.

-> This article is a summary of the following video [AWS re:Invent 2024 - Blockchain wallets on AWS: Secure, smart, and scalable](https://www.youtube.com/watch?v=hKZtadwZgw8) made with noteGPT and with a few annotation by me
+This article is a summary of the following video [AWS re:Invent 2024 - Blockchain wallets on AWS: Secure, smart, and scalable](https://www.youtube.com/watch?v=hKZtadwZgw8) made with [NoteGPT](https://notegpt.io) and with a few annotation by me.

 [TOC]

-### **Building Blocks of Blockchain Wallets**
+## Building Blocks of Blockchain Wallets

 Developing blockchain wallets demands a secure and scalable architecture.
 Key components include: